 Better: "A higher gas tax would reduce the amount of driving by people who can easily use other forms of transportation.
 People who can't switch would continue to drive, although they would probably drive fewer miles than before."

-You should focus on what you calculated rather than on how you calculated it.
+Although it's important to explain your results briefly, avoid going step by step through the calculations.
 The details can be put in a separate report to be circulated to people interested in the technical issues.

 Bad: "To calculate the effect of the proposed $5 tax on each new tire sold, it is first necessary to convert the tax to an equivalent percentage change in the price.
 The average price of a tire is $100 so the tax would raise the price by 5%.
 Next, the percentage change in the price is multiplied by the price elasticity of demand for the good.
 The elasticity shows the percentage change in the quantity demanded for a percentage change in the good's price.
 Multiplying it by the price change thus shows the percentage change in the amount of the good that will be demanded.
 The demand elasticity for tires has been estimated to be in the range of -0.2 to -0.4.
 Thus, the 5% increase in tire prices would reduce tire sales by 1% to 2%."